ddev/ddev/docs/users/cli-usage.md

 Found a drupal8 codebase at /Users/username/Projects/drupal8/web
 ```

-Configuration files have now been created for your site.
-(Available for inspection/modification at .ddev/ddev.yaml).
+Configuration files have now been created for your project.
+(Take a look at the file on the project's .ddev/ddev.yaml file).

-Now that the configuration has been created, you can start your site with `ddev start` (still from within the project working directory):
+Now that the configuration has been created, you can start your project with `ddev start` (still from within the project working directory):

 ```
 $ ddev start